 “this Change Proposal provides a model to comply with Standard Licence Condition 49 and DCUSA Schedule 23”.

-One respondent suggested that the change should tackle the issue of where unregistered consumers were willing and also unwilling to engage with the industry in resolving the registration of their supply.
-The Working Group agreed to add a Distributor decision process step to the high level process diagram for the Distributor to decide on appropriate action (which may include de-energisation) where a supplier is unable to progress a customer through to a supply contract and registration, perhaps due to lack of cooperation.
+One respondent suggested that the change should tackle the issue of where unregistered customers were willing and also unwilling to engage with the industry in resolving the registration of their supply.
+The Working Group agreed to add a Distributor decision process step to the high level process diagram for the Distributor to decide on appropriate action (which may include de-energisation) where a Supplier is unable to progress a customer through to a supply contract and registration, perhaps due to lack of cooperation.

 Question 3: Do you prefer the approach of best practice Stage 1 Template Letter A or Stage 1 Template Letter B?
 Please provide your rationale.